-- 30.17 If a driver has serious mechanical difficulties during a session, he must leave the track as soon as it is safe to do so.
-Any vehicle that has stopped on-track during a session and required the assistance of emergency vehicles or staff, may be denied permission to re-enter the track by the Race Director. - 30.18 The use of dry or wet weather tires is the choice of the Competitor.
-However, if circumstances warrant, the Race Director may mandate that all cars start a race on wet-weather tires. - 30.19 The car's rear lights must be illuminated at all times whenever they are running on wet-weather tires or when instructed by the Race Director.
+- 30.15 If a driver has serious mechanical difficulties during a session, he must leave the track as soon as it is safe to do so.
+Any vehicle that has stopped on-track during a session and required the assistance of emergency vehicles or staff, may be denied permission to re-enter the track by the Race Director. - 30.16 The use of dry or wet weather tires is the choice of the Competitor.
+However, if circumstances warrant, the Race Director may mandate that all cars start a session on wet-weather tires. - 30.17 The car's rear lights must be illuminated at all times whenever they are running on wet-weather tires or when instructed by the Race Director.
 It shall be at the discretion of the Race Director to decide if a driver should be stopped because his rear light is not working.
-Should a car be stopped in this way it may re-join when the fault has been remedied. - 30.20 No standing or sitting on the cold pit wall is allowed. - 30.21 Only one team member per participating car is allowed in the signaling area during any session.
-The signaler is only allowed in the signaling area for one lap.
-No team members are allowed in the signaling area during the start or during the first lap of the race. - 30.22 No shorts are allowed on the hot side of pit lane. - 30.23 Competitors are not permitted to install and/or to use any electric devices or time-recording instruments on the pit wall within 25 yards of the start/finish line.
-Any equipment installed by a Competitor on the pit wall must not protrude from the pit wall and over the track. - 30.24 Animals, except those which may have been expressly authorized by SCCA Pro Racing for useby security services, are forbidden in the pit area and on the track. - 30.25 Drivers are required to report to the track medical center after an on-track incident involving contact (for example: carto-car, car-to-wall, etc).
+Should a car be stopped in this way it may re-join when the fault has been remedied. - 30.18 Drivers are required to report to the track medical center after an on-track incident involving contact (for example: carto-car, car-to-wall, etc).
+This may be done by either the track safety team or a designated car provided by PMH.
 Drivers who fail to appear or teams who fail to present their drivers will be subject to penalty.
-After evaluation, medical personnel will advise if the participant is fit to return to competition or needs further evaluation. - 30.26 Failure to comply with the general safety requirements of these Sporting Regulations may result in the disqualification of the car and driver concerned from the Event. - 30.27 After any on-track incident, drivers will be transported to the medical center to be checked for possible injuries.
-This will be done by either the track safety team or a designated car provided by SCCA Pro Racing.
-Cars involved in such incidents may be parked at a centralized location during a session; however, SCCA Pro Racing officials will ensure that all cars and drivers have returned to the paddock before leaving race control. - 30.28 The use of any; narcotic, performance-enhancement drugs, and/or recreational drugs, as defined by federal, and/or state law, by any participant, or official, is expressly prohibited, even if prescribed by a licensed physician. - 30.29 Consumption of alcoholic beverages shall not commence until all official functions of the Championship Event have been completed for the day, including all post-session technical inspections. - 30.30 SCCA Pro Racing reserves the right, at any time, to require any participant to successfully complete, at participant's expense, such tests as may be designated by SCCA Pro Racing, including, but not limited to, breath, blood, or urine.
+After evaluation, medical personnel will advise if the participant is fit to return to competition or needs further evaluation. - 30.19 Cars involved in such incidents may be parked at a centralized location during a session; however, Championship officials will ensure that all cars and drivers have returned to the paddock before leaving race control. - 30.20 Failure to comply with the general safety requirements of these Sporting Regulations may result in the disqualification of the car and driver concerned from the Event. - 30.21 The use of any; narcotic, performance-enhancement drugs, and/or recreational drugs, as defined by federal, and/or state law, by any participant, or official, is expressly prohibited, even if prescribed by a licensed physician. - 30.22 Consumption of alcoholic beverages shall not commence until all official functions of the Championship Event have been completed for the day, including all post-session technical inspections. - 30.23 SCCA Pro Racing or PMH reserves the right, at any time, to require any participant to successfully complete, at participant's expense, such tests as may be designated by SCCA Pro Racing or PMH, including, but not limited to, breath, blood, or urine.
 Refusal to submit to, and/or failure by participant of such testing shall result in penalties and/or failure by participant of such testing shall result in penalties and/or disqualification from the Event.